c-mendoza/ofxCMake/README.md

 ![ofxCMake Logo](ofxCMake_Logo.jpg)

-# CMake for OpenFrameworks [Vers.
-0.2]
+# CMake for OpenFrameworks
-ofxCMake enables you to easily compile [OpenFrameworks](http://openframeworks.cc) projects using [CMake](https://cmake.org).
+ofxCMake2 enables you to easily compile [openFrameworks](http://openframeworks.cc) projects using [CMake](https://cmake.org).

+This fork was originally created to give [almul0's fork](https://github.com/almul0/ofxCMake) of BuildPeter's [ofxCMake](https://github.com/BildPeter/ofxCMake) compatibility with OpenFrameworks 0.10.0, but it has evolved to work in a slightly different way than both.

 The primary goal for its creation was to enable the use of Jetbrains' [CLion](https://www.jetbrains.com/clion/) in OF application development, but it should work in any other IDE that supports CMake, as well as in the command line.

-This fork was originally created to give [almul0's fork](https://github.com/almul0/ofxCMake) of BuildPeter's [ofxCMake](https://github.com/BildPeter/ofxCMake) compatibility with OpenFrameworks 0.10.0, but it has evolved to work in a slightly different way than both.

 Tested on macOS 10.11, 10.13, OF "0.10.0" (the master branch as of January 2018).